Breaking A Fast

 Intermittent fasting allows drinking low- and zero-calorie beverages in moderate amounts.
 Tea and coffee won’t break your fast.
 However, make sure to choose unsweetened drinks without added ingredients, such as milk or heavy cream.
 A better option is to have simple green, black or herbal tea.

 Fasting can be challenging for dieters, as it is important to take care of your body.
-Make it a rule to consult a health professional before leaping into your diet.
+Make it a rule to consult a dietitian before leaping into this journey.
 In this way you’ll avoid possible risks for your health and will achieve your fitness goal much sooner.
 Take care and appreciate yourself.